SpeechifyInc/string-tracker/README.md

 # String Tracker
 A library for operating on strings while maintaining changes and index maps transparently.
 This is done by keeping a list of add, remove and regular string changes.
-The array starts as the following

 ## This Project is WIP